Ulrike Meinhof: Action in the Red Army Faction and arrest

 In the next two years, Meinhof participated in the various bank robberies and bombings perpetrated by the group.
-She and other RAF members attempted to kidnap her children so that they could be sent to a camp for Palestinian orphans and educated there according to her desires; however, the twins were intercepted in Sicily and returned to their father, in part due to the intervention of Stefan Aust.
+She and other RAF members attempted to kidnap her children so that they could be sent to a camp for Palestinian orphans and educated there according to her wishes, but the twins were intercepted in Sicily and returned to their father, in part due to the intervention of Stefan Aust.

 During this period, Meinhof wrote or recorded many of the manifestos and tracts for the RAF.
 The most significant of these is probably The Concept of the Urban Guerrilla, a response to an essay by Horst Mahler, that attempts to set out more correctly their prevailing ideology.
 It also included the first use of the name Rote Armee Fraktion and, in the publications of it, the first use of the RAF insignia.
 Her practical importance in the group, however, was often overstated by the media, the most obvious example being the common name Baader-Meinhof gang for the RAF.
 (Gudrun Ensslin is often considered to have been the effective female co-leader of the group rather than Meinhof.)

-Meinhof wrote an essay defending the Munich massacre, which historian Jeffrey Herf describes as "one of the most important documents in the history of antisemitism in Europe after the Holocaust".
+Meinhof wrote an essay defending the Munich massacre as part of a Palestinian strategy of resistance against Israeli land theft and ethnic cleansing of Palestinians.

 On 14 June 1972, in Langenhagen, Fritz Rodewald, a teacher who had been providing accommodation to deserters from the U.S. Armed Forces, was approached by a stranger asking for an overnighting house the next day for herself and a friend.
-He agreed but later became suspicious that the woman might be involved with the RAF and eventually decided to call the police.
+He agreed but later became suspicious that the woman might be involved with the RAF and called the police.
 The next day the pair arrived at Rodewald's dwelling while the police watched.
-The man was followed to a nearby telephone box and was found to be Gerhard Müller who was armed.
-After arresting Müller, the police then proceeded to arrest the woman – Meinhof.
+The man was followed to a nearby telephone box and was found to be Gerhard Müller, who was armed.
+After arresting Müller, the police then arrested the woman – Meinhof.

-Imprisonment and death
+Imprisonment and trial

 "Letter from a prisoner" 1972–73

-During her solitary confinement at Köln-Ossendorf Prison from June 1972 to February 1973, Meinhof wrote what was later published as "A Letter from a Prisoner in Death Row" (Brief einer Gefangenen aus dem Toten Trakt).
-It conveys a sense of disorientation and despair:The feeling that one's head is exploding…
+During her solitary confinement at Köln-Ossendorf Prison from June 1972 to February 1973, Meinhof wrote what was later published as "A Letter from a Prisoner in Isolation" (Brief einer Gefangenen aus dem Toten Trakt).
+It conveys what may be references to the effects of lengthy solitary confinement, having a brain tumour, (removed earlier in her life), and a sense of disorientation and despair:The feeling that one's head is exploding…